rsachetto/bioc/README.md

 # bioc
 Biopyhon clone in C - **Higly incomplete and experimental.
-APi will change!!**
+API will change!!**